GaleForceTechnology/ValTechQAAutomationChallenge/README.md

 Great emphasis is given to the clarity of what is being tested, traceability, ease of debugging, reuse and reduction in manual test effort, while still preparing the ground for running suites of tests on a CI server, possibly as part of a DevOps environment.
 Tests can be run locally against any target environment with minimal reconfiguration.

-Simply replicating manual test scripts, written on the basis of scarce resources trying to cover as much functionality with the least number of test cases in infrequent bouts of intense testing with human resource that can adapt their testing on the fly, in my experience, is not as effective a means of automating the testing process as building more focussed tests the leverage the differences between computer and manual processing.
+Simply replicating manual test scripts, written on the basis of scarce resources trying to cover as much functionality with the least number of test cases in infrequent bouts of intense testing with human resource that can adapt their testing on the fly, in my experience, is not as effective a means of automating the testing process as building more focussed tests that leverage the fundamental differences between computerised and manual processing.

 ## Installation

 On a windows PC, download the project as a zip file and extract it to the folder: C:\WIP\ValtechQAAutomationChallenge, or clone the project into that directory.

-Severals paths are hard coded as an initial implementation so it is not possible to run the code from just any directory, or a non-windows based computer, without additional configuration.
+Several paths are hard coded as an initial implementation so it is not possible to run the code from just any directory, or a non-windows based computer, without additional configuration that is not described here.

 Two batch files are provided to help run the tests with little of no extra configuration.

-Ansi166 is free utility which allows batch file to display coloured output.
+Ansi166 is free utility which allows batch files to display coloured output.
 If you don't already have it installed, this can be installed by running the batch file:

 >C:\WIP\ValtechQAAutomationChallenge\InstallAnsicon.bat

-The test project uses maven to run Cucumber based tests.
+This test project uses maven to run Cucumber based tests.
 To run all the tests with full logging/debugging options enabled, run the batch file:

 >C:\WIP\ValtechQAAutomationChallenge\RunFullTestSuite.bat